Uzmetkombinat – one of Uzbekistan’s blue-chip companies

-Uzbekistan’s business environment is evolving in the direction towards a free market but is certainly not an entirely free market, nor should it be.
-Having the largest industrial base of any “Soviet Satellite” during the USSR, Uzbekistan’s former and current president have been wise to focus on protecting and nurturing its domestic manufacturing sector.
+Uzbekistan’s business environment is evolving in a free market direction but there is certainly not an entirely free market in the country as yet, nor should there be.
+The Central Asian country has the largest industrial base of any former “Soviet Satellite”, thus Uzbekistan’s previous and current president have been wise to focus on protecting and nurturing its domestic manufacturing sector.
 This certainly applies to Uzmetkombinat (UZMK), currently the AFC Uzbekistan Fund’s second-largest position.

 UZMK has an annual production capacity of 1mn tonnes of steel, produced using electric arc furnaces to melt scrap steel collected in Uzbekistan, as well as imported crude steel from Russia and Kazakhstan.
 The company benefits from its monopoly position in the collection of scrap steel in Uzbekistan, as the country officially bans exports of any scrap.
 This gives UZMK a competitive advantage in purchasing scrap at a price it sets and one which is well below international scrap steel rates.
 As the government of Uzbekistan imposes an import duty on steel products, steel prices in the country are higher than abroad, thus allowing UZMK to benefit from significant margin when selling its steel locally – a core focus of the company as Uzbekistan remains a net importer of steel, mainly from China, Russia, Iran and Kazakhstan.